Content Map Terms

 How can you reduce the risk of SIDS?

-• Until your baby's first birthday, put your baby to sleep on their back, not on the side or tummy.
+• Put your baby to sleep on their back, not on their side or tummy.

-• For at least the first 6 months—and for the first year, if you can—have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
-The Public Health Agency of Canada recommends that you don't ever sleep with your baby in the same bed.
+• Have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
+Don't sleep with your baby in the same bed.

 How can a family cope after losing a baby to SIDS?